acmailer/acmailer/docs/usage.md

 # Usage

-After installation, copy `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` to `config/autoload/mail.global.php` and customize any of the params.
+After installation, copy the file `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` to `config/autoload/mail.global.php` and customize any of the params.

-As with any other MVC or Mezzio configuration, you can choose to put any of the settings into a local configuration file so you can make environment-specific mail settings, and avoid sending credentials to version control systems.
+As with any other MVC or Mezzio configuration, you can choose to put any of the settings into a local configuration file, so you can make environment-specific mail settings, and avoid sending credentials to version control systems.

 By default, a service with name `acmailer.mailservice.default` will be registered for you, which is also aliased by the service names `AcMailer\Service\MailService`, `AcMailer\Service\MailServiceInterface` and `mailservice`.

 All the services in the `acmailer.mailservice` namespace will return `AcMailer\Service\MailService` instances.
-The last part is the specific name, so that you can configure multiple mail services, each one with its own transport configuration.
+The last part is the specific name, so that you can configure multiple mail services, each one with its own configuration.

 ```php
 <?php

 declare(strict_types=1);

 class IndexControllerFactory